MikeRayUX/Grider-MERN-Full-Stack/readme.md

 1. Create Heroku Account
 2. Commit our codebase to git
-3. Install Herokyu CLI and Create App
+3. Install Herokyu CLI and Create App check with `heroku -v`

 4. Deploy app with git
+`git push heroku master`
+Now you can view the app directly by useing the command `heroku open`

 5. Heroku deploys the project

 ### Subsequent Heroku deploys